dereke/koda/README.markdown

 Eg.

-> Lets say I create a new folder called 'MyStuff'
+Lets say I create a new folder called 'MyStuff'
-> I can then add a few 'GenericText' docs, a few 'Media' docs and also a few 'MyOwnCustomType' docs.
+I can then add a few 'GenericText' docs, a few 'Media' docs and also a few 'MyOwnCustomType' docs.
-> I can then create a 'KodaFilter' that could give me all the images in that folder OR anything tagged with 'wedding' OR some other really complicated querying options.
+I can then create a 'KodaFilter' that could give me all the images in that folder OR anything tagged with 'wedding' OR some other really complicated query.
 And even better...
 'KodaFilter's can be reused between folders.
 If you created a 'ImagesFilter', you can reuse it by calling

 `/api/myfolder/filtered/images`
 OR
 `/api/anothermyfolder/filtered/taggedasnew`

 These filters will be cached by your browser automatically as they will be seen as json documents
 This isn't the only way to query data though, we have a full search api and you can even specify indexes on docs to speed up the queries!

 `/api/search?tags=equals_me&someotherproperty=true`
-`/api/search?tags=/include_me/&someotherproperty=true`
+`/api/search?tags=/include_me/&someotherproperty=true&skip=2&take=4`

 ### Creating Koda Types (Code First)

 Koda Types are schemas for documents.
 Think 'Umbraco - DocumentTypes'

-> To Create Koda types place a new js file in the `/public/koda/koda-types` folder
+To Create Koda types place a new js file in the `/public/koda/koda-types` folder

-> Register your type in the `/public/koda/koda-types/_type_registration.js` file and you can now use it in the Koda Explorer!
+Register your type in the `/public/koda/koda-types/_type_registration.js` file and you can now use it in the Koda Explorer!
-> A new type will appear under the "User Created" section on the right.
+A new type will appear under the "User Created" section on the right.

 ```javascript